Regulus343/Identify/readme.md

 <a name="command-line-installation"></a>
 ## Command Line Installation

-Run the following from the command line:

-	php artisan identify:install

-Identify should now be installed.

-You should now have 4 users, 'Admin', 'TestUser', 'TestUser2', and 'TestUser3'.
-All of the passwords are 'password' and the usernames are case insensitive, so you may simply type 'admin' and 'password' to log in.
-The 3 initial roles are 'Administrator', 'Moderator', and 'Member'.
-'Admin' has the 'Administrator' role, 'TestUser' has the 'Moderator' role, the final 2 users have the 'Member' role.

 **Register service provider and set up alias:**

-Now, all you have to do is register the service provider, set up Identify's alias in `app/config/app.php`, and set 'model' to `Regulus\Identify\User` in `app/config/auth.php`.
+Now, all you have to do is register the service provider, set up Identify's alias in `app/config/app.php`, set 'model' to `Regulus\Identify\User` in `app/config/auth.php`, and run the install command.
 Add this to the `providers` array:

 	'Regulus\Identify\IdentifyServiceProvider',